 Then there was Wagner.
 The Zemco Speed Equipment No. 1 was on rails the entire night and closed on the struggling Dewease with three laps remaining and plenty of lapped traffic in play.

 Wagner’s eyes got a little bigger as he closed to within .843 seconds on Lap 47.
-There was a chance, and he kicked it into high gear one lap later and slid Dewease entering Turn 3 to bring the crowd to its feet.
+There was a chance, and he kicked his car into high gear one lap later and slid Dewease entering Turn 3 to bring the raucous crowd to its feet.

-Somehow, Dewease, drenched in oil and with little visibility through his visor, ducked back under Wagner off the fourth corner to lead by .180 seconds at the stripe.
+Somehow, Dewease, drenched in oil and with little visibility through his visor, kept his car straight and charging.
+He ducked back under Wagner off the fourth corner to lead by a mere .180 seconds at the flagstand.

 “I couldn’t see,” Dewease said.
 “I couldn’t even see on restarts by myself when I was going off of four to hit my marks.
 The easiest way to picture it is that you were driving in fog.
 The shield was so oiled up that you just couldn’t see through it.

 “We gave it all we had.
 Once I got in traffic, I couldn’t even hold the steering wheel.
-I thought I was going to be alright, but then I got really slow behind those lapped cars.
+I thought I was going to be all right, but then I got really slow behind those lapped cars.
 I knew someone had to be coming.”

 It was Wagner.
-And he was like a Great White Shark looking for its next meal, and he was in attack mode to the wounded Dewease.
+And his fleet-running white No. 1 machine resembled a Great White Shark in attack mode on the wounded Dewease.

 Wagner nailed the top in Turn 1 and shot off the corner to get to the outside of Dewease going down the backstretch on Lap 48.
 Leaving nothing to chance, he swooped under Kyle Reinhardt entering Turn 3 and drove away.